master-of-servers/mose/README.md

   ```

 ### TLS Certificates

-**WARNING: You should generate and use a TLS certificate signed by a trusted Certificate Authority**
+**You should generate and use a TLS certificate signed by a trusted Certificate Authority**

 A self-signed certificate and key are provided for you, although you really shouldn't use them.
 This key and certificate are widely distributed, so you can not expect privacy if you do choose to use them.
 They can be found in the  `data` directory.

 ### Examples
-You can find a couple of examples of how to run MOSE in [EXAMPLES.md](EXAMPLES.md)
+You can find some examples of how to run MOSE in [EXAMPLES.md](EXAMPLES.md).

 ### Test Labs
-You can find test labs that can be run with MOSE at the following locations:
+Test labs that can be run with MOSE are at these locations:
  - https://github.com/master-of-servers/puppet-test-lab
  - https://github.com/master-of-servers/chef-test-lab

 ### Credits
 The following resources were used to help motivate the creation of this project:
  - https://n0tty.github.io/2017/06/11/Enterprise-Offense-IT-Operations-Part-1/
  - http://www.ryanwendel.com/2017/10/03/cooking-up-shells-with-a-compromised-chef-server/